Target (British TV series): Cars

 Like The Sweeney, the cars used were Fords, mostly Cortinas and Granadas.
 However, Hackett's personal car, seen in several episodes, is a 1969 Mercury Cougar.

 Official releases

-In 1983, the BBC tried to relaunch the series on the then-soaring video market, releasing the pilot, Shipment, on VHS tape.
+In 1983, the BBC released the pilot episode of the series on VHS tape.
 However, no further releases were forthcoming.

 Four episodes from the first series – Shipment, Big Elephant, Lady Luck and Carve Up – were repeated out of sequence immediately after the second series, while all but two episodes of the second series – The Trouble with Charlie and Figures of Importance – were repeated in a late night slot in the spring of 1980.
 The first series aired on now-defunct British Satellite Broadcasting cable channel, Galaxy, in 1990.

 All seventeen episodes survive in C1 format (16 mm film), in the BBC archives.
 Some sources, such as Halliwell/Purser, claim that there were twenty-two episodes but this is simply a mistake.